快速導覽

 Experience the most authentic and busiest Kowloon Peninsula

-The itinerary on the second night will be scheduled to start after sunset, which is around 18:00 in the evening, and may be earlier or later depending on the season.
+The second night's tour will start after sunset.
+We probably go to different attractions around 18:00 in the evening, but the sunset times will be earlier or later depending on the season.

-If you are coming to Hong Kong for the first time, there is a scenic route that we highly recommend.
-This route is a slow walk from Tsim Sha Tsui to Mong Kok.
-Along the way you will pass the busiest Nathan Road, Temple Street where you can experience the authentic night market, and Ladies Market, which specializes in selling cheap goods.
-In addition, you will encounter different styles of double-decker buses, some old buildings with many years of history, and old residential buildings along the way.
-These are scenes that have appeared again and again in Hong Kong movies.
+If this is your first time traveling to Hong Kong, we have a sightseeing route to share with you: starting from Tsim Sha Tsui Pier, it takes about an hour to walk slowly to Mong Kok MTR Station.
+Along this sightseeing route, you will pass the busiest Nathan Road, experience the most authentic night market (Temple Street), and the Ladies Market, which specializes in selling cheap goods.
+In addition, you will encounter different types of double-decker buses on the way, and pass some old buildings and old residential buildings with many years of history.
+The above are some scenes that have appeared again and again in Hong Kong movies.

-The walk from Tsim Sha Tsui to Mong Kok takes about 45 minutes, which is actually very suitable on days when the weather is not too hot.
-However, on summer days when the outdoor temperature is as high as 32 degrees, we still recommend that you take the bus.
+The walk from Tsim Sha Tsui Pier to Mong Kok MTR Station takes about 45 minutes, which is actually most suitable on days when the weather is not too hot.
+However, when you are planning to come to Hong Kong on a summer day when the outdoor temperature is as high as 32 degrees, we still recommend that you take the bus.
 As long as you board bus No. 1 via Nathan Road in Tsim Sha Tsui, you can reach the Temple Street in Yau Ma Tei and Tung Choi Street in Mong Kok mentioned just now.

-Ready to use!
-Travel all over Hong Kong with one card!
+Travel all over Hong Kong with ONE Card!

 Discover the most authentic Hong Kong shopping experience

-If you want to experience the most authentic Hong Kong street culture, Yau Ma Tei Temple Street and Mong Kok Ladies Market will be your first choice for this itinerary.
-Because most of the shops operating in these two shopping streets are small shops run by ordinary Hong Kong people, and there are also many products with Hong Kong characteristics that you can buy home as gifts for your friends.
+If you want to experience the most authentic Hong Kong street culture, then Temple Street in Yau Ma Tei and Ladies Market in Mong Kok will be your first choice for this itinerary.
+Because most of the shops operating in these two shopping streets are small shops run by local Hong Kong people, and there are also many Hong Kong specialty products that you can buy home as gifts for your friends.

-Generally speaking, if you plan to shop at Temple Street in Yau Ma Tei or Ladies Market in Mong Kok, we recommend that you plan a 1-2 hour trip to visit each stall slowly.
-But if you just want to experience these two authentic shopping streets, a 40-minute trip is actually enough to visit both shopping streets.
-Then take the bus back to Tsim Sha Tsui Pier around 19:30 in the evening to watch the Symphony of Lights light show on Victoria Harbor.
+Generally speaking, if you plan to shop in Yau Ma Tei Temple Street or Mong Kok Ladies Market, we recommend that you plan a 1-2 hour trip, which is enough for you to visit each stall slowly.
+However, if you just want to experience these two authentic shopping streets, a 40-minute trip is actually enough to visit both shopping streets.
+Then at around 19:30 in the evening, we took the bus back to Tsim Sha Tsui Pier to enjoy the Symphony of Lights light show on Victoria Harbor.

-If you have already watched the Symphony of Lights light show on Victoria Harbor on the first night, of course you can stay in Yau Ma Tei and Mong Kok and stroll around the shopping malls on the second night, and seize the opportunity to try more Many different types of restaurants.
-To put it simply, the itinerary for the second night will be arranged more casually.
-You can arrange an evening itinerary that best suits you on the Kowloon Peninsula according to your own preferences.
+However, if you have seen the Symphony of Lights light show on Victoria Harbor on the first night of your trip, of course you can go to Yau Ma Tei and Mong Kok on the second night.
+Take the opportunity to try more different types of restaurants and arrange shopping trips to different large shopping malls.
+To put it simply, the itinerary for the second night is more flexible.
+You can plan an evening itinerary that best suits you on the Kowloon Peninsula according to your own preferences and time arrangements.

 Enjoy the night view of Victoria Harbor at sea: Star Ferry World Star Night Tour in Victoria Harbor